 With BT Infinity 2 you get free access to the BT Sport and ESPN channels.

 I would highly recommend Plusnet.
-The only thing that lets them down for me is the low quality router provided and the length of time needed to speak to someone on the telephone.
+The only thing that lets them down for me is the low-quality router provided and the length of time needed to speak to someone on the telephone.

-At the moment there is a great deal available from Plusnet if you take their telephone service and pay line rental in advance.
+Now there is a great deal available from Plusnet if you take their telephone service and pay line rental in advance.
 You can see the details on the Money Saving Experts website here.

 Visit the Plusnet website.